You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 Getting braces off doesn’t mean orthodontic treatment is ended.
 Braces correct your bite and align your teeth properly.

-But, after the removal of braces, if we don’t hold them in a new position for a certain period, it will get back to their previous position over time.
+But, after the removal of braces, if we don’t hold them in a new position for a certain period, they will get back to their previous position over time.

 So, you need to wear a retainer.
-You may need to wear it for one to two years routinely.
-If you fail to do that properly, you will have problems such as reopening the gaps in your teeth.
+You may need to wear it for 6 months to a year routinely.
+If you fail to do that properly, you will have problems such as reopening the gaps in your teeth or flared teeth after braces.

-2. Stop wearing retainer early before the estimated time
+2. Stop wearing a retainer early before the suggested time

-Sometimes braces wearer think, if they don’t wear a retainer, nothing will happen.
+Sometimes braces wearers think that if they don’t wear a retainer, nothing will happen.
 So, they stop wearing it earlier than the recommended time by your orthodontist.
+As a result, you may have gapped teeth.

-In this case, you will have a gap between teeth after months or years.
+In some cases, you might have a gap between teeth after months or years.

-3. Wearing removable retainer where the fixed retainer is mandatory
+3. Wearing a removable retainer where the fixed retainer is mandatory

 People don’t like to take fixed retainers as they don’t want to keep something in their mouths as they had to do with braces.